Cyclical stocks and industries: what you need to know

 Consumer Discretionary Select Sector SPDR ETF (XLY)

 The Consumer Discretionary Select Sector SPDR is an exchange traded fund (ETF).
-Unlike trading individual company shares, ETFs enable you to take a position on the value of a group of shares from a single position.
+Unlike trading or investing in individual company shares, ETFs enable you to take a position on the value of a group of shares from a single position.
 In this case, consumer discretionary stocks.

 This ETF is just one of many that track cyclical stocks but it is an extremely popular option.
 XLY is based on a sector rotation strategy, so the weight of stocks held in the fund are reflective of which areas of the US stock market perform well in a period of recovery.